 Concessions offered for

 The fees for counselling are subject to yearly review.

 Supervision: £40 in training / £50 private practice

 Fees can be negotiated under exceptional circumstances

-Invoices will be produced at the end of every month, and payment is accepted in cash, by cheque or via online banking.
+Invoices will be produced at the end of every month, via online banking.
 Whilst every effort is made to rearrange appointments in the event of a client’s ill-health or unforeseen circumstance, this is not always possible.
 All missed appointments are payable at the usual fee.